chb/indivo_server/doc/sphinx/source/api-reference.rst

 .. http:put:: /records/{RECORD_ID}/documents/{DOCUMENT_ID_0}/rels/{REL}/{DOCUMENT_ID_1}

-   create a new document relationship between existing docs.
-     2010-08-15: removed external_id and pha parameters as they are never set.
-     That's for create_by_rel

    :shortname: document_rels
    :accesscontrol: A user app with access to the record, or a principal in full control of the record